alanjtaylor/KappaTStudies/README.md

     python nominalSelection.py

-It will compute the signal effiencies and background estimates for the nominal selection and calculate the purities.
+It will compute the signal efficiencies and background estimates for the nominal selection and calculate the purities.

 There is also a script that finds a new event selection, and can be run with (for example):